happypeter/piki/index.markdown

 I start [piki](/piki/pages/piki_name.html), becasue I love [linfo](http://www.linfo.org) too much, so that I really want one for my own.

-piki is Peter's personal knowledge base.
-It will follow linfo style, but I only copy things I am interested in.

-Piki will foucs on concepts, it is not the place you can learn skills(vim, git, bash  scripting...) it's just knowledge.

 <p><br /><b>Contact Information:</b></p>